qdm12/gluetun/README.md

 - The download and unziping is done at build for the ones not able to download the zip files with their ISPs.
 - Checksums for PIA openvpn zip files are not used as these files change often
 - You should use strong encryption for the environment variable `ENCRYPTION`

+### TODOs

+- More iptables restrictions
+- Rework readme with unbound required for VPN
+- Block malicious websites with Unbound